RAC Audit & Appeal

 The Medicare “fee-for-service” (FFS) recovery audit program under the Medicare program means that RACs are paid on a contingency-fee basis to perform RAC audits.
 In other words, while they are going to perform post payment review and are working on identifying improper payments, they are financially-incentivized from Medicare to identify overpayments, and they have no direct financial incentive to award underpayments to providers.

 During the 2015 fiscal year, RACs collected nearly $360 million in overpayments while awarding just $81 million in underpayments to Medicare.
 From 2010 to 2015, RAC audits have resulted in liability of more than $8.9 billion for providers nationwide.

 Q: Can an attorney help prevent an unfavorable RAC audit determination?

-While one option is to let the audit run its course and then file an appeal, the less-risky (and typically less-expensive) option is to take a proactive approach to defending against a RAC audit.
+While one option is to let the process run its course and then file an appeal, the less-risky (and typically less-expensive) option is to take a proactive approach to defending against an RAC examination.
 The goal to this approach is to avoid the need to rely on the appellate process.

 Q: What should I expect if I need to file an appeal?

 If you have already received an unfavorable determination, or if it is too late to prevent the imposition of recoupment liability by a RAC, you will need to promptly begin gathering documentation to file your appeal.
 We have covered what healthcare providers need to know about the appeals process in a separate set of Medicare Appeal FAQs.

 Q: Can a RAC impose penalties besides recoupment of overbilled claims?

 Yes.
 In addition to demanding recoupments and payments, a Recovery Audit Contractor (RAC) can also deny payment of pending reimbursement claims and initiate payments review.
 These can lead to substantial cash flow issues for providers who rely on regular reimbursements from Medicare.